B1aho/playPortal/README.md

 # CinemaPick 🎬
 CinemaPick is a modern, responsive web application built with React that allows users to browse movies, TV shows seamlessly and add favs into the library.

-Check out the live version of CinemaPick (with VPN if you have Russian IP):
+Check out the live version of CinemaPick (VPN requirement with Russian IP):
 👉 https://cinemapick.netlify.app/main

 ## Technologies Used 🛠️